-Financial Globalization vs. Income Inequality: The Surprising Role of Delegated Portfolio Flows in Taming the Top 1%
+Financial Globalization vs. Income Inequality: The Surprising Role of Delegated Foreign Portfolio Flows

 68 Pages Posted: 31 Aug 2020 Last revised: 13 Apr 2022

 We document a surprising finding that foreign portfolio inflows delegated through global mutual funds reduce the income of the top 1%.
-To rationalize this observation, we utilize a comprehensive database on the worldwide ownership of private and public firms for 2001–2013 to trace income inequality to its micro foundation of sales revenue accrued to rich families.
+To rationalize this observation, we utilize a comprehensive database on the worldwide ownership of private and public firms for 2001–2013 to trace income inequality to its microfoundation of firm revenue accrued to rich families.
 We find that large delegated foreign inflows induce local rich families to sell concentrated yet profitable assets, consistent with a diversification channel through which financial globalization mitigates income inequality.
 Alternative mechanisms fail to explain these findings.
 Our results have important normative implications.

 Keywords: Financial Globalization, Income Inequality, Delegated Portfolio Management, Mutual Funds

 Suggested Citation: Suggested Citation